Praemuntiacus/Real_Estate_Market_Analysis/README.md

 The WHERE clause filters the records to include only apartments (**TypIm** = *'Appartement'*).
 The GROUP BY clause groups the result by the number of rooms (**NbPiece**).
 The ORDER BY clause orders the result by the number of rooms (**NbPiece**).

 The query presents the number of apartments (nombr_appart), grouped by the number of rooms (pieces), and also provides the percentage of apartments (prsnt_appart) for each number of rooms.
-The results are ordered based on the number of rooms.
+The results are ordered based on the number of rooms:

-**Result**:

 | pieces    | nombr_appart | prsnt_appart |
 |-----------|--------------|--------------|